Kyle Isbel Preview, Player Props: Royals vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox's 4.47 team ERA ranks 18th across all MLB pitching staffs.
+- The Red Sox's 4.54 team ERA ranks 21st among all MLB pitching staffs.

+- Red Sox pitchers combine to allow 181 total home runs at a rate of 1.3 per game (to rank 25th in baseball).

-- The lefty's last time out came on Saturday against the Los Angeles Dodgers, when he tossed 4 1/3 innings, surrendering four earned runs while allowing four hits.
+- The lefty's most recent time out came on Monday against the Houston Astros, when he threw 4 2/3 innings, surrendering three earned runs while allowing seven hits.

-- In 18 games this season, the 34-year-old has a 3.99 ERA and 9.6 strikeouts per nine innings, while allowing a batting average of .242 to his opponents.
+- The 34-year-old has amassed an ERA of 4.75, with 11.1 strikeouts per nine innings, in 15 games this season.
+Opponents have a .239 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.